agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 invoked.
 A direct way to begin is co-occurrence analysis: examining the words that most often appear immediately before or after "rational" or "rationality."
-Such co-occurrences indicate the conceptual frames and debates in which the term is embedded.
-Figure @fig-co-occurence reports, by decade, the five words most frequently adjacent to "rational" and "rationality," showing how associations shift over time.
+Such co-occurrences indicate the conceptual frames and debates in which the term is embedded. @fig-co-occurence reports, by decade, the five words most frequently adjacent to "rational" and "rationality," showing how associations shift over time.
 Before the 1940s, the picture was heterogeneous, with links to philosophy, psychology, and general notions of reasoning.
 From the 1940s onward, the rise of choice theory places rationality at the center of economic modeling as a device for describing and formalizing behavior.
 By the 1970s---and especially the 1980s---the framework was both extended and contested, with the advent of rational expectations on one side and bounded rationality on the other.

 Co-occurrence analysis offers a first view of how talk about rationality changes, but it is limited to the immediate lexical neighborhood of a